Best Mini Grow Tents in 2020

-Of course, when it comes to the size of your yield, the answer is no. A 2*2 tent can fit only a plant or two, and the largest of the ‘mini’ kind still don’t suit more than a couple of plants.
+When it comes to the size of your yield, the answer is no. A 2×2 tent can fit only a plant or two.

 Another possible drawback on effectiveness is the lights you can use.
 Smaller tents usually need weaker light bulbs.

-What are some deal breakers when choosing my tent?
+What are some deal breakers when choosing a mini grow tent?